-Anyone willing to work in America today, should be able to pick up a trash bag and go to work…… This is a truly vital reform, which could greatly improve American, “job creation.”
+Anyone willing to work in America today… should be able to pick up a trash bag and go to work…… Whereby, I also believe that this is a truly vital reform, which could greatly improve American, “job creation.”

-If that requires subsidized ABC programs, so be it.
-America has done this before…..
+If that requires subsidized ABC programs then so be it.
+Plus, America has done this before…..

 It’s long overdue that Americans were stripped of the excuse, “I don’t have anywhere to work.”
-This is particularly true, since American roads and highways, are perhaps more polluted today than ever before.
+This is particularly true, since American roads and highways are perhaps more polluted today, than perhaps ever before.
 (I would love to invite any Congressional leader to walk with me through the Bronx, it’s very polluted.)

-In the mid 1930’s, after New Deal legislation, the federal government took it upon themselves to create ABC programs to put Americans back to work….
-In my hometown, Walled Lake Michigan, the trees planted from this time are still growing today.
-These rows of trees still stand today, perfectly uniformed and firmly rooted almost 100 years later…… Long story short, this reform is NOT unprecedented, America has done this before.
+However, in the mid 1930’s, after the New Deal legislation, the federal government took it upon themselves to create ABC programs to put Americans back to work….
+Even in my hometown, Walled Lake, Michigan, the trees planted from this time are still growing today.
+These rows of trees still stand today, perfectly uniformed and firmly rooted almost 100 years after the Great Depression…..
+Long story short, this reform is NOT unprecedented and America has done this before.

 3) ADDRESSING HOMELESSNESS………

-In 2015, Buffalo, NY, claimed they successfully eradicated homelessness.
+Buffalo, NY, claimed they successfully eradicated homelessness, in 2015.

-Although not entirely eradicating the problem, Buffalo cut their cities homeless population, to less than a 100 citizens….
-Statistically, Buffalo lowered its homeless population by almost 90%, using housing programs and co-opting the help of local religious institutions.
+Although, not entirely eradicating the problem, Buffalo cut their cities homeless population to less than a 100 homeless citizens….
+Statistically, Buffalo lowered it’s homeless population by almost 90%, using housing programs and co-opting local religious institutions.

-4 years ago, Buffalo had an estimated 400 homeless civilians.
-By comparison today, only 25 chronically homeless remain.
+4 years ago, this same city had an estimated 400 homeless civilians.
+By comparison today, only 25, “chronically homeless,” remain.

 Furthermore, these initiatives were co-opted by the civilians of Buffalo and most certainly saved lives….

-So why aren’t more cities, especially cold weather cities, taking this pro-active approach to homelessness?
-Because these types of “homelessness reforms,” are sorely needed in cold weather cities like Chicago and Detroit……
+So why aren’t more cities, especially cold weather cities, taking this pro-active approach to combating homelessness?
+Because these types of, “homelessness reforms,” are sorely needed in cold weather cities like Chicago and Detroit, in my opinion and have had positive results……

-Cities like Buffalo have already begun seeing massive results and it’s through this blueprint, focused on open shelters and religious institutions, that less than a 100 citizens are homeless, in Buffalo today.
+Cities like Buffalo have already begun seeing massive results and it’s through this blueprint, focused on open shelters and religious institutions, that less than a 100 citizens are homeless, today in Buffalo.